citp/privacy-policy-historical/m/me/mex/mexgrocer.com.md

-> *The following text is extracted and transformed from the mexgrocer.com privacy policy that was archived on 2008-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216051332id_/http%3A//www.mexgrocer.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mexgrocer.com privacy policy that was archived on 2009-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090616061644id_/http%3A//www.mexgrocer.com/privacy-policy.html) for the most accurate reproduction.*

 # MexGrocer.com - Privacy Policy

-Privacy Policy Overview (Effective Date: 01/12/2006)  MexGrocer.com is strongly committed to protecting the privacy of its customers.
-We have written this privacy policy to inform you of the specific information that we collect from you, how we use this information, and what options you have in sharing this information with us when you visit our site.
-Protecting your privacy is a significant part of MexGrocer.com's commitment to providing you with a high quality shopping experience.

-Information Collection and Use ** **

 MexGrocer.com is the sole owner of the information collected on this site.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.
 MexGrocer.com collects information from our users at several different points on our website.